Have you ever marveled at the power of a well-crafted establishing shot when watching a movie?

 This particular opening scene had a profound effect on viewers of the day – and continues to be effective today – evoking a sense of awe and wonder while immediately setting up the stakes of the scene that follows, as well as the movie in general.

-Effective establishing shots utilize composition, framing, lighting, color, and camera movement to create a visually engaging and informative introduction to a scene.
+Effective establishing shots use composition, framing, lighting, color, and camera movement to create a visually engaging and informative introduction to a scene.

-Let’s take a closer look at these techniques and how they can be utilized to improve your creative process and create stunning establishing shots.
+Let’s take a closer look at these techniques and how they can be used to improve your creative process and create stunning establishing shots.

 Composition and Framing